Artificial Intelligence

 What Is an AI Agent?

 An AI agent is a software system that uses a large language model (LLM) as its reasoning engine to autonomously plan and execute a sequence of actions towards a defined goal.
 Unlike a simple chatbot, which maps a single input to a single output, an agent operates in a loop: it observes its environment, decides what to do next, takes an action, observes the result, and repeats until the task is complete or it determines it cannot proceed.
+AI agents operate within specific environments and constraints, making autonomous decisions based on available data, system security, processing capabilities, and resource limitations.

 The critical distinction is autonomy.
 A chatbot answers a question.
 An agent completes a task.
 Consider the difference between asking “What is the status of purchase order 4521?” (a chatbot query) and instructing “Process the invoice from Acme Ltd against the correct purchase order, flag any discrepancies, and route for approval” (an agent task).
 The second requires the system to query a database, match documents, apply business rules, make decisions about discrepancies, and interact with an approval workflow – all without further human input for each step.
+This demonstrates how AI agents work by automating and enhancing workflows, increasing efficiency and reducing manual intervention.

 The Agent Execution Loop